NTU-CCA/EE7403/README.md

 Image Fundamentals.
 Image Enhancement and Restoration.
 Image Analysis.
 Decision Theory and Statistical Estimation.
 Classification and Clustering.
 Dimensionality Reduction.

-### LEARNING OUTCOME:
+### Learning Outcome:

 Students of this course will be trained to have the ability of utilizing mathematics to solving real- world problems in the area of image analysis and pattern recognition.
 Students will learn solid fundamentals in image processing and analysis, statistical estimation, machine learning, pattern recognition and classification.

 |#|Content|Lecture Note|Lecturer|
 |:---:|:---:|:---:|:---:|